shafraza/OrderlyHub/README.md

 4. **Access the API**:
 Visit `http://127.0.0.1:8000/api/` in your browser to access the API endpoints for managing articles and orders.

-### Without Docker

-If you prefer not to use Docker, you can follow the setup instructions mentioned earlier in the README.

 ## API Documentation